Description

 Build Quality and Design

+All solid construction is the point of this model, and the guide on solid top versus laminate acoustics explains why that changes how an instrument ages.
 The craftsmanship of this guitar is second to none.
 From the solid mahogany top, back, and sides to the rosewood fretboard, everything screams quality.
 The satin finish is smooth to the touch and gives the guitar a vintage vibe.
 Even the low oval neck shape is a thoughtful touch, making it incredibly comfortable to play for hours on end.

 Tone and Playability